 Confessions of an Unorthodox Priest

-In his quest to find “the only way to live life in the Resurrected Christ,” Fr.
-Jeremiah invokes and examines a train of thought that transcends ego to reach a higher state of evolving consciousness.
+Fr.
+Jeremiah invites us to follow his path as he integrates two dynamic careers, one in medicine and the other in spirituality.
 The death of a patient prompts him to speculate on the absurdity of a physical location of consciousness, which then leads to a profound revelation about soul.

 PRIESTS AND MEDICAL PROFESSIONALS ARE SUPPOSED TO ANSWER QUESTIONS—BUT THE VERY REV. FR.
 JEREMIAH LOCH JUST KEEPS ON ASKING.